SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

       $ sudo mkdir /etc/ssl/private
       $ sudo chmod 700 /etc/ssl/private

-2. Create a self-signed key and certificate pair with OpenSSL in a single command:
+2. Create a self-signed key and certificate pair with OpenSSL with the following command:

    .. code-block:: console